mfx9/mrtp/README.md

 ./mrtp -h
 ```

-to get a list of available arguments and options and
-an example of use.
+to get a list of available options and an example of use.